-The carbon storage ES is determined by the net primary productivity (NPP) of a plant: the amount of carbon dioxide vegetation it takes in during photosynthesis minus the amount of carbon dioxide it releases during respiration.
-NPP data were obtained from the MODIS MOD17A3 product through GEE and averaged for the 2010 - 2019 period.
+An index of carbon storage is determined by the net primary productivity (NPP) of a plant: the amount of carbon dioxide vegetation it takes in during photosynthesis minus the amount of carbon dioxide it releases during respiration.
+NPP data were obtained from the MODIS MOD17A3 product through GEE and averaged for 2010 - 2019.